Unboxed-Software/solana-course/content/token22-metadata.md

     )
 }
 ```

+Now let's mint this NFT to ourselves, and then revoke the mint authority.
+This will make it a true NFT where there will ever only be one.
+We accomplish this with the following functions:

+- `createAssociatedTokenAccountInstruction`
+- `createMintToCheckedInstruction`
+- `createSetAuthorityInstruction`

 ```typescript
 // 7.
 Create the associated token account and mint the NFT to it and remove the mint authority